 After her retirement from Wright-Patterson Air Force Base, she worked at Dayton Metropolitan Housing Authority (DMHA) for 4 1/2 years.
 At DMHA, she was Division Director of Program Support responsible for Human Resources, Financial Management, Management Information Services, Contracting and General Services Administration Training and EEO.

-Mrs. Allen belongs to several organizations including Delta Sigma Theta Sorority Inc., Personnel Advisory Board for Daybreak, Miami Valley Military Affairs Association, Women in Leadership (WIL), Ohio Legislative Black Caucus, Advisory Board for the College of Arts and Sciences, Central State University, Parity 2000 mentor, Community Advisory Committee of Wright-Patterson Air Force Base and she is a proud life member of SCLC and the NAACP.
-Mrs. Allen has received many special awards and special recognition.
+Mrs. Allen belonged to several organizations including Delta Sigma Theta Sorority Inc., Personnel Advisory Board for Daybreak, Miami Valley Military Affairs Association, Women in Leadership (WIL), Ohio Legislative Black Caucus, Advisory Board for the College of Arts and Sciences, Central State University, Parity 2000 mentor, Community Advisory Committee of Wright-Patterson Air Force Base, and she was a proud life member of SCLC and the NAACP.
+Mrs. Allen received many special awards and special recognition.
 The most important recognitions were her induction in the Central State Hall of Fame and the Top Ten Women in Dayton award!

-She has been married to Jimmy H. Allen, her high school sweetheart, for more than 50 years.
+She was married to Jimmy H. Allen, her high school sweetheart, for more than 50 years.
 They have three children and four grandchildren.